wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 In order to reduce the complexity of implementing WHIP in both clients and media servers, some restrictions regarding WebRTC usage are made.

 SDP bundle SHALL be used by both the WHIP client and the media server.
-The SDP offer created by the WHIP client MUST include the bundle-only attribute in all m-lines as per {{!RFC8843}}.
+The SDP offer created by the WHIP client must include the bundle-only attribute in all m-lines as per {{!RFC8843}}.
 Also, RTCP muxing SHALL be supported by both the WHIP client and the media server.

 Unlike {{!RFC5763}} a WHIP client MAY use a setup attribute value of setup:active in the SDP offer, in which case the WHIP endpoint MUST use a setup attribute value of setup:passive in the SDP answer.